stancheff/pykdump/Doc/userdoc/scsishow.rst

 Check for common SCSI issues (-\\-check)
 ----------------------------------------

-The '--check' option uses in-built heuristics to automatically review status of SCSI adapters, devices, targets, and the error handling process to verify if there are any issues that could contribute to the stalled IO requests.
+The '-\\-check' option uses in-built heuristics to automatically review status of SCSI adapters, devices, targets, and the error handling process to verify if there are any issues that could contribute to the stalled IO requests.